Home » Jurisdictions» Register Company in New Zealand

 Step 6: Accounting and tax obligations in New Zealand

-- Every New Zealand company should file an annual return with the Companies Office to confirm company details such as directors, shareholders, and registered office address.
+• One of the primary requirements is the filing of an annual return with the Companies Office.
+Through this filing, you will need to confirm and update company information such as directors, shareholders, and registered office details.

-- Any changes to directors, shareholders, or company details must be reported to the Companies Office within 20 working days.
+• Any changes involving directors, shareholders, registered office addresses, or other company details must be reported to the Companies Office within 20 working days.
+You will also need to comply with governance requirements under the Companies Act 1993, including maintaining statutory records and conducting shareholder meetings where necessary.

 Step 7- Application for New Zealand business visa